Compressor runs but won't build pressure—the inlet valve isn't opening. Usually a control air or solenoid valve problem.

 • Verify control air supply line from separator to solenoid isn't kinked or disconnected

-• Check if inlet valve moves freely when actuated manually (with compressor off and depressurized)
+• Check if inlet valve moves freely when actuated manually (with compressor off and depressurized) (not always possible)

 Common root causes